 - Replace meat with mushrooms for a lighter meal that’s just as savory.

-- Make a frittata with seasonal vegetables like asparagus, peas, and ramps.
+- Make a frittata with fresh eggs alongside seasonal vegetables like asparagus, peas, and ramps.

 Now that you’ve read some ideas on how to enjoy seasonal eating this spring, it’s time to get out there and start exploring all the amazing fruits and vegetables that are in season.
 Be sure to take advantage of all the different recipes that are available this time of year.

-Whether you grow them in your garden, buy them from the farmer’s market, or forage for wild foods, there are endless possibilities for how you can enjoy seasonal eating.
+Whether you grow them in your garden, buy them from the farmer’s market, or forage for wild foods, there are endless possibilities for how you can enjoy seasonal eating in spring.